 At no time will two subscribing processes within the same “load-balancing” group be responsible for the same partition, and thus messages within a (topic, partition) pair are always processed in the same order they were submitted.
 Message ordering is not guaranteed between partitions, as different subscribers may be executing at different speeds.
 This does imply that if order must be preserved for all messages in a topic, then that topic must have only one partition, and processing of messages from that topic via load-balancing is not possible.

-Having only a single reader per (load-balance-group, partition) also makes it very simple for Kafka to track the “next message to return” for a subscriber; it is always just a single offset for that load-balancing group.
+Having only a single reader per (load-balancing-group, partition) also makes it very simple for Kafka to track the “next message to return” for a subscriber; it is always just a single offset for each (load-balancing-group, partition).
 Kafka stores that information internally, and persistently.
-However a subscriber is also permitted to modify the current offset within a partition if it wishes, allowing sophisticated subscribers to perform their own offset tracking - in particular, allowing clients to implement “transactional reads/rollbacks” via any mechanism they wish.
+However a subscriber is also permitted to modify the current offset within a partition if it wishes, allowing sophisticated subscribers to perform their own offset tracking - in particular, allowing clients to implement “transactional reads/rollbacks” (also known as “exactly once delivery”) via any mechanism they wish.

 Multiple processes can independently subscribe to a topic; processes in different load-balance-groups will be able to read the same messages independently - effectively implementing “broadcast” rather than “load-balance” behaviour.